Soares/simplifience.com/post/reality/magical.md

 So we don't.

-Somehow, the fact that somebody else has soled a mystery is all it takes for us to lose interest.
+Somehow, the fact that somebody else has solved a mystery is all it takes for us to lose interest.

 That's not how it should be.
 Just because rockets are understood by someone else doesn't mean they're understood by you.